-When you buy a leasehold property, you own the building, but you lease the land it’s built on.
-You lease the land for a set number of years, known as the lease term.
-If the lease isn’t extended, your property becomes worthless because you don’t own the land, the freeholder (landlord) does.
+When you buy a leasehold property, you own it for a set number of years, known as the lease term.
+If the lease isn’t extended, you will no longer own the property and land, as ownership will automatically return to the freeholder (landlord).

 The leasehold system has been a subject of controversy for some time.
 Leaseholders have been subjected to high ground rent charges and permission fees.
 Many also face challenges extending their lease term, making it difficult to sell their property in the future and the devaluing of their property.

 It’s hoped that the changes will make a lease extension a simple and transparent process where the charges are clearer, so leaseholders know exactly how much it’s going to cost them to extend their lease.

 The reform will also see marriage value scrapped.
 Marriage value represents the difference in a property’s value before and after a lease is extended.
 It’s calculated to reflect any financial loss the freeholder (landlord) will experience as a result of the lease extension.

 The marriage value is then factored into the final sum the leaseholder will have to pay to the freeholder to extend their lease.